ilabastida/ECA-Taller-Salamanca/recomendaciones.md

 units (e.g. help desk, FAQ, thematic portals, training, infrastructure, budget for acquiring DOIs).
 Support at the management level is a key factor which enables libraries to fulfill their RDM roles.
+## Costs
+The issue of costs is complex, especially when it comes to projecting long-term budgets.
 15. The main difficulty in planning costs comes from the costs of human resources, both in terms of training and service provision.
 Other issues which could impact on costs include the context and the tools in which users will access and re-use data, the degrees of security and of trust that should be achieved, and the creation of good metadata sets.
 Shared services could be a solution for minimising costs.
+## Roles, Responsibilities & Skills
+Skills development is essential in embedding a successful RDM culture within an institution.
 16. Institutions should be responsible for research data created by their community over the whole research lifecycle.
 Research data policies must specify the procedures and measures to be taken in the case of researchers leaving the institution.
 Services to support and accompany this data